The folly of the ancients

 Remove the wings from the package.

 Gently break them apart.
-Sprinkle with powdered egg white, a few drops of white to create a sticky surface, and then toss with the seasonings.
+Sprinkle with powdered egg white, and a few drops of water to create a sticky surface.
+Toss with the seasonings.

 Arrange the wings so that they are not touching each other, d’oh.